SchrodingerZhu/area-exam-survey/writing/main.typ

 For instance, in the above code, the builtin function `set` can be implemented to allocate a new array, copying the original array with the element at the provided index modified.
 The performance issue is immediately apparent.
 Increasing all elements in a linear array becomes a $O(n^2)$ operation with additional penalty on memory management.

 == Solutions to the Aggregate Update Problem
 Many solutions are proposed to workaround such issues.
 One mitigation is to use specially designed functional data structures.
-The intuiation is that the "Aggregate Update Problem" only happens on "Large Objects".
+The intuition is that the "Aggregate Update Problem" only happens on "Large Objects".
 One can break down the data structure into small pieces thus localize the impact of modifications.
 Associated algorithms create updated objects with mutation happening on a small subset of the sharded pieces while reuse most unchanged parts that can be easily tracked via few pointers.
 Fingertrees, for example, are typically used as "arrays" in the functional world @algoxy @purely-functional-data-structures.
 One of their variants is adopted into the standard library of Scala with an amortized extra cost that is almost negligible under a wide range of workloads @scala-pr @rrb-vector.

 Efficient drop-in replacements for imperative data structures may not always be available.
 Pointer chasing implied by large object sharding can affect cache friendliness negatively, thus introduces costs that are difficult to be amortized elegantly.
 More importantly, general usability demands researchers to find out a non-intrusive method, such that programmers can write functional programs in simple and productive ways without designing sophisticated ad-hoc algorithms while the compilers can produce well-optimized targets that workaround the "Aggregate Update Problem" automatically.